Couroutines#

 A pointer to

-with an allocator that is convertible to amlib::allocator
+get_allocatorwith an allocator that is convertible to amlib::allocator.

 If this requirement is not met, then the coroutine will fail to compile when